oguh1-61803/biomeld-coevolution-catheter-controller/README.md

-> # Coevolutionary-bsed desing of soft actuator morphologies for catheters and their controllers
+> # Coevolutionary-based desing of soft actuator morphologies for catheters and their controllers

 This implementation utilises Neuroevolution of Augmenting Topologies (NEAT) to design controllers of soft actuator morphologies (SAMs) focused on catheters and their controllers.
 The implementation operates under a cooperative coevolutionary scheme.
 SAMs and the effect induced by controllers are simulated in a physics engine called Voxelyze, which can be found in the following GitHub repository: